safirshahbaaz/web_application/README.md

 1. Wrong key sent in the POST request for Start/Stop the car
 2. Wrong URL sent to the Node server
 3. Valid URL with a slash in the end.
 For example: http://127.0.0.1:9000/vehicles/1234/battery/
+4. Invalid vehicle ID
+5. Defensive coding in place for incorrect server response(Exceptions that can be raised due to incorrect fields in the JSON)